-HB 5420, Senate Amendment #2
+Public Act 96-1501 [HB 5420, Senate Amendment #2]

-This significant legislation was the initiative of the Illinois Senate and House Special Committees on Medicaid Reform, with the support of Governor Quinn's administration.
-It includes numerous provisions that will improve the integrity of the Medicaid program, result in cost savings and cost avoidance, and improve healthcare for Illinois' children and families.
+This landmark legislation was the initiative of bipartisan Senate and House Special Committees on Medicaid Reform, with the support of Governor Quinn's administration.
+It includes numerous provisions that will improve the integrity of the Medicaid program, enhance healthcare for Illinois' children and families, and result in cost savings and cost avoidance of \$624 million - \$774 million over 5 years.